 Caproic Acid (C6)

-This fatty acid is a colorless and oily liquid with an odor that is reminiscent of goat cheese, fats, and waxiness.
-It is naturally found in animal oils and fats such as milk and cream, as well as in plant matter such as vanilla and coconut.
+This fatty acid is a colorless and oily liquid with an odor reminiscent of goat cheese, fats, and waxiness.
+It is naturally found in animal oils and fats such as milk and cream and in plant matter such as vanilla and coconut.

 Caprylic Acid (C8)

 This fatty acid is an oily and colorless liquid with an odor that is generally unpleasant and rancid-smelling.
-It is naturally found in animal milk as well as plant matter such as coconut and palm kernel oils.
+It is naturally found in animal milk and plants, such as coconut and palm kernel oils.

 Capric Acid (C10)

-This fatty acid has a white, crystalline structure with a strong, unpleasant odor that is reminiscent of sweat and goats.
+This fatty acid has a white, crystalline structure with a strong, unpleasant odor reminiscent of sweat and goats.
 It is naturally found in animal milk, coconut oils, and palm kernel oils.

 Lauric Acid (C12)